Google Inbox vs. Regular Gmail: Which One Wins?

 You guessed it: Google Inbox!

-Inbox does still have some kinks to work out, but considering it’s barely a year old, we’re willing to give it some grace.
+Inbox does still have some kinks to work out, but considering it’s still fairly new, we’re willing to give it some grace.
 We feel confident that Inbox will soon be able to do everything Gmail can do — and more.

 So go ahead, give Inbox a try.
 You can always change your mind later!